kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 1. From remaining potential victims, we start to reprieve pods starting from the highest priority and working down until the set of remaining victims still keeps the node feasible.

-Once we compute the feasibility and list of victims for all nodes, we score that and choose the best options.
+Once we find enough nodes feasible for preemption and list of victims for them, we score that and choose the best options.

 The above algorithm achieves our principles, as by eliminating highest priority pods first, it effectively tries to minimize the cascading preemptions later.